CausalInference/pygformula/README.md

 ## Issues:

-if you have any issues, please open an [issue](https://github.com/CausalInference/pygformula/issues) on github.
+If you have any issues, please open an [issue](https://github.com/CausalInference/pygformula/issues) on github.
 We will regularly check the questions.
 For any additional questions or comments, please email jing_li@hsph.harvard.edu.